AndersenLab/dry-guide/docs/pipeline-annotation-nf.md

 * Both the `strain_vcf` and the `variation` folders can be moved to `/projects/b1059/data/{species}/WI/variation/{date}/vcf`
 * If applicable, all snpeff `.bed` files (HIGH, LOW, MODERATE, etc.) can be moved to `/projects/b1059/data/{species}/WI/variation/{date}/tracks/` (*As of 20210901 this is no longer being produced for CeNDR*)

-## Updating CeNDR
+## Updating CeNDR and NemaScan

-Check out the [CeNDR](cendr.md) page for more information about updating a new data release for CeNDR.
+Check out the [CeNDR](cendr.md) page and the [WI protocol](https://katiesevans9.notion.site/Wild-isolate-sequence-analysis-protocol-00e76cc7f55f4bf6ab644dd99c883727) for more information about updating a new data release for CeNDR.

-## Updating `NemaScan`

-Once a new CeNDR release is ready, it is important to also update the genome-wide association mapping packages to ensure users can appropriately analyze data from new strains as well as old strains.
-Here is a list of things that need to be updated:

-* The default vcf should be changed to the newest release date (i.e. from 20200815 to 20210121).
-Users will still have the option to use an earlier vcf.
-* Ensure strain annotation flat file is stored in the proper file location to be accessed, both on QUEST and on GCP for CeNDR/local users.